 Please read each statement below.
-INITIAL each statement in the space indicated to signify your agreement to abide by the
+INITIAL each statement in the space indicated to signify your agreement to abide by the policies and procedures in this Handbook.
+Print, sign and date in the space below.
 Unless you are seeking clarification to assist in understanding these expectations, you must print, sign, date and return this form by the stated deadline.
 Failure, or refusal to sign and return this form by the stated deadline may result in a corrective action or disciplinary measure for failure to abide by a Program requirement.
 Failure to sign and return this form does not excuse a student's responsibility to abide by the policies and procedures outlined in this handbook.